Anthony Gaggi: Criminal career

-Early career

 In 1947, Gaggi's sister Marie gave birth to Dominick Montiglio.
-Her husband, and Montiglio's father, was boxer and deliveryman Anthony Santamaria.
-However, Gaggi was the dominant personality in the household, eventually leading to Santamaria's estrangement from his family.
+Although her husband Santamaria was Montiglio's father, Gaggi was the dominant personality in the household, eventually leading to Santamaria's estrangement from his family.
 Gaggi soon became Montiglio's surrogate father.
-When he became older, Montiglio joined his uncle in criminal activities and eventually testified in court about them.
+When he became older, Montiglio joined his uncle in criminal activities.

 In 1954, after his first arrest, Gaggi was charged with running an international auto theft ring.
-Operating out of a used car lot in Brooklyn, the ring was backed by Scalise, now the Gambino Consigliere.
+Operating out of a used car lot in Brooklyn, the ring was backed by Scalise, now consigliere to the Gambino family.
 For two years, Gaggi and two associates fabricated false vehicle registrations for nonexistent Cadillacs.
-The gang stole cars that matched the phony vehicle descriptions and replaced their original Vehicle Identification Numbers with new fake numbers.
+The gang stole cars that matched the phony vehicle descriptions and replaced their original VIN numbers with new fake numbers.
 They also gave the vehicles new license plates that matched the falsified registrations.
 The ring then sold the stolen vehicles in Florida, Georgia, Texas and Mexico.

 Gaggi married in 1955 while his auto theft trial was underway.
 During his trial, witnesses "forgot" their testimony on the witness stand and Gaggi's co-defendants refused to testify against him.
 In early 1956, Gaggi was acquitted.
-Later that year, Gaggi became a father.
-His wife and child now lived on the first floor of the three-story Gaggi house.
+Later that year, Gaggi became a father; his wife and child now lived on the first floor of the three-story Gaggi home.

 In 1957, the Gambino family underwent a dramatic change in leadership.
 In June, Scalise was shot and killed at a fruit stand in the Bronx.
-In October, Gambino boss Albert Anastasia was shot to death in a barber's chair at a Manhattan hotel.
+In October, Gambino boss Albert Anastasia was shot to death in a barber's chair at the Park Central Hotel.
 Immediately after the Anastasia murder, Gaggi ordered his family to stay home for a few days.
-Gaggi's close associate, underboss Carlo Gambino, became the new boss.
-He appointed caporegime Aniello Dellacroce, an Anastasia loyalist, as underboss and gave him control over the Manhattan faction of the family.
+His close associate, underboss Carlo Gambino, became the new boss.
+He appointed caporegime (captain) Aniello Dellacroce, an Anastasia loyalist, as underboss and gave him control over the Manhattan faction of the family.

 In October 1960, Gaggi committed his first murder for the Gambino family.
-He served on a hit squad that murdered mobster Vincent Squillante, who is suspected of killing Scalise.
-According to Montiglio, Gaggi described the murder: “We surprised him (Squillante) in the Bronx.
+He served on a hit squad that murdered Gambino mobster Vincent Squillante, who was suspected of killing Scalise.
+According to Montiglio, Gaggi described the murder: “We surprised [Squillante] in the Bronx.
 We shot him in the head, stuffed him in the trunk, then dumped him for good.”
-In this case, “dumped him for good” meant that they hauled the body to the basement of a building, loaded it into a trash incinerator, and cremated it.
-After the Squillante murder, Gaggi was inducted into the Gambino family.
+In this case, “dumped him for good” meant that they hauled the body to the basement of a building, loaded it into a trash incinerator and cremated it.
+After the murder, Gaggi was inducted into the family.